The Blade's Path

 "The Blade's Path" is the fifth episode of the fourth season and 71st episode overall from the Fox series Gotham.
 The show is itself based on the characters created by DC Comics set in the Batman mythology.
 The episode was written by Tze Chun and directed by Scott White.
 It was first broadcast on October 19, 2017.

-In the episode, after Alex's funeral, Bruce discovers Ra's has a likely possibility to be released from prison and sets to go and kill him himself using the knife.
+In the episode, after Alex Winthrop's funeral, Bruce discovers Ra's al Ghul has a likely possibility to be released from prison and sets to go and kill him himself using the knife.
 Gordon and Alfred become worried about what Bruce could do and set to find him.
 Meanwhile, Butch Gilzean's body is dropped from the hospital to a swamp where he is reborn under a new identity, "Solomon Grundy".
-He is soon discovered by Nygma who is also suffering from a severe identity crisis.
-Cobblepot and Sofia also meet to discuss business.
+He is soon discovered by Nygma, who is also suffering from a severe identity crisis.
+Oswald Cobblepot and Sofia Falcone also meet to discuss business.

-The episode received mostly positive reviews, with critics praising Siddig's and Mazouz's performances as Ra and Bruce.
+The episode received mostly positive reviews, with critics praising Alexander Siddig's and David Mazouz's performances as Ra's and Bruce.
 However, Penguin's subplot received criticism.